Once you have submitted your FAFSA, your information will be sent electronically to the schools you indicated on the application.

-If you have applied for admission to a college or career school and have been accepted, that school — if you listed it on your FAFSA — will calculate your financial aid and send you an electronic or paper financial aid offer, or award letter.
-Your award letter indicates how much financial aid you are eligible to receive at that particular school.
+If you have applied for admission to a college or career school and have been accepted, and if you listed it on your FAFSA, that school will calculate your financial aid and send you an electronic or paper college financing offer, or financial aid award letter.
+Your offer indicates how much financial aid you are eligible to receive at that particular school.

-Award letters include financial aid from the school, state and federal scholarships and grants, and federal student loans for which you qualify.
-You will need to respond to the award letter and indicate the financial aid you would like to receive.
+Offers include financial aid from the school, state and federal scholarships and grants, and federal student loans for which you qualify.
+You will need to respond to the offer and indicate the financial aid you would like to receive.

 Remember, accept the free money — most grants and scholarships — first.
-You do not have to accept the student loans offered.
-You also can return all or a portion of a student loan to the financial aid office during the semester if you decide you do not need it.
+You do not have to accept what’s offered to you, especially the student loans.
+You can accept an/or return all or a portion of a student loan to the financial aid office during the semester if you decide you do not need it.

 Corrections and updates

-If you need to make corrections to your FAFSA after you have submitted it, log in to fafsa.gov with your FSA ID.
+If you need to make corrections to your FAFSA after you have submitted it, log in to fafsa.gov with your FSA ID username and password.
 You can update the schools you want to receive your information or make corrections related to income or changing circumstances.
 Make corrections as soon as possible after you file.